Certificates of Insurance are easy to manage in Forms Boss.

 To attach to an endorsement

-To quote any wording which amends a policy unless the policy itself
+To quote any wording which amends a policy unless the policy itself has

-Kentucky, Minnesota, North Carolina and Wisconsin require the filing
+Kentucky, Minnesota, North Carolina and Wisconsin require the filing of

-In these states, the text of ACORD's certificates cannot be
+In these states, the text of ACORD's certificates cannot be modified, unless

-Additionally, virtually every other state will not allow any change
+Additionally, virtually every other state will not allow any change in a

-unless the revised certificate is filed and approved.
+revised certificate is filed and approved.

 Month/day/year which the form is completed.